 The management major prepares students for management and specialist careers in a variety of enterprises and organizations.
-Through this focused area of study, students develop the skills and concepts needed to become effective leaders, ethical decision makers, and creative innovators.
-The management curriculum provides both depth and flexibility in its offerings so that students can maximize their educational experience.
+Students develop the skills and concepts needed to become effective leaders, ethical decision makers, and creative innovators.
+The management curriculum provides both depth and flexibility in its offerings so that students may maximize their educational experience.

 Students are required to complete six months of cooperative education.
 Co-op allows students to practice and expand their management skills in real-world settings.
 These paid, full-time positions gives students a chance to gain valuable job-related experience while completing their degree.

 Management, BS degree, typical course sequence (semesters), effective fall 2013

 |Course||Sem.
 Cr.
 Hrs.|

 |STAT-145, 146||LAS Perspective 7A: Introduction to Statistics I, II||7|

 |MGIS-102||Business 2: Technology-enabled Launch||2|

 |LAS Foundation 2: First Year Writing||3|